Why I Built Gluon: From tmux Chaos to AI Agent Orchestration

 80+ REST endpoints.
 40+ MCP tools.
 50+ CLI commands.
 Run it locally, deploy in Docker, connect to your chat workspace.
 Pick your workflow.

-This is happening at Fortune 500 companies right now.
 The question isn't whether orchestration is coming.
-It's who builds it, and whether it's open infrastructure or proprietary walled gardens.
+It's who builds it — and whether it's open infrastructure or proprietary walled gardens.

 What's Next

-The future of software engineering isn't about writing better code.
+The future of software engineering isn't writing better code.
 It's orchestrating AI agents to write code while humans focus on judgment, taste, and direction.
-That future is here.
-The tools to make it work at scale are now open source.

 Series Navigation